PWDSafe/PWDSafe/README.md

 Prerequisite
 -----------
-* Webserver with support for PHP
+* Webserver with support for PHP 8.1 and modules:
+  - ldap
+  - openssl
+  - json
+  - mbstring
+  - pdo_mysql
+  - pdo_pgsql
-* Access to a MySQL-database
+* Access to a MySQL or PostgreSQL-database
 * Composer

 Installation